How Much Does ISO 27001 Certification Cost? Full Breakdown, Audit Fees, and Compliance Budget Guide

 • Certification body fees for the initial certification audit typically range from $5,000 to $20,000 for small to mid-size organizations.

-• ISO 27001 certification is valid for three years, with annual surveillance audits required to maintain ISO 27001 certification.
+• ISO 27001 certification is valid for three years, with annual surveillance audits required to maintain the certificate.

-• The biggest variables affecting the cost are company size, ISMS complexity, use of an ISO 27001 consultant, and the certification body selected.
+• The biggest variables affecting cost are company size, ISMS complexity, consultant use, and the certification body selected.

 • The benefits of ISO 27001 certification consistently outweigh the costs for organizations handling sensitive data.